GKHPing/netflix-content-research/README.md

 ## Netflix Content Strategy Research
-This project explores trends in Netflix’s global content catalog using publicly available data.
+This project explores trends in Netflix’s content catalog using publicly available data.
 The goal is to demonstrate applied research thinking relevant to content strategy, localization, and platform growth.